alastairrmcneill/ScreenshotEditor/plan.md

 ---

+### Story 10.4 - Update Paywall visuals

+Update the paywall visuals to have the right placeholder items, such as hero image, headline, bullet points, plans, purchase button, text buttons for documents and cooldown timer exit button.
+The plans should have 2 options and the user can switch between them with only one selected at once.
+There should also be a Free Trial Enabled toggle which when it is True it selects the weekly plan buttton and when it is false it selects the yearly plan button.
+This toggle will be controlled by the plan buttons as well as controlling the plan buttons.
+It will also control the text on the purchase button between "Try for free" and "Continue".
+The actual plans and purchasing logic will be implemented in a later story.

+**Acceptance Criteria:**

+- Hero image at the top
+- Headline text below
+- Feature list with icons and text
+- Payment plan buttons
+- Free trial toggle
+- Purchase button
+- Cooldown timer exit button
+- Text buttons for documents

-### Story 12.4 – Fetch Products & Offerings in App
+### Story 10.5 – Fetch Products & Offerings in App

 **Description:**

-Use RevenueCat API to fetch available offerings for display in the paywall.
+Use RevenueCat API to fetch available offerings for display in the paywall payment plan options.
+These should also be printed to the console for debugging.

 **Acceptance Criteria:**